- Hip Pain and Pregnancy

 As mentioned above, it is highly recommended that pregnant women exercise in the presence of a therapist or someone who can help them if needed.
 Below, we have some more things you must bear in mind when exercising to relieve hip pain during pregnancy.

 Care to Be Taken While Doing Hip Pain Exercises in Pregnancy

 The baby bump which appears in the second trimester adds excess weight and pressure on joints and ligaments.
-This triggers back, pelvic and hip pain.
-Relaxin, a hormone to loosen the pelvic joints and muscles, is released from the first trimester, but increases manifold in the third trimester when the hip pain gets exacerbated.
-The pain is manageable with a little effort and healthy exercises.
+This triggers back, pelvic, and hip pain.
+Relaxin, a hormone to loosen the pelvic joints and muscles, is released from the first trimester but increases manifold in the third trimester when the hip pain gets exacerbated.
+The pain is manageable with little effort and healthy exercises.